Clinical Training

 Other things you might care about:

 I founded a positive body image non-profit organization, Free To Be Talks, after my MA thesis to help youth across North America – over 2000 students received the curriculum.
-In 2020 I stepped down from the board to co-found Care For Women, a not-profit charitable organization that supports new mothers in the complex and challenging stages of new motherhood.
+In 2020 I stepped down from the board to co-found Care For Women, a charitable organization that supports new mothers in the complex and challenging stages of new motherhood.
 As I primarily work with children who have been impacted by trauma, I believe one of the most preventative ways to support and resource a family is when children are most vulnerable, which is when they are newborns.

 I am mother to four children of my own, biological and adoptive, and am passionate about child development from in-utero through adolescence.
 The experiences we have throughout our life, beginning in childhood, have profound lifelong echoes as we grow older.
 Understanding how the brain and nervous system work provides tremendous hope and healing for positive change and growth.
 I have experienced it first hand in my own family life and want the same for you.